Our Team

 Director of Veterinary Nursing

 Kelsie, a dedicated and compassionate Licensed Veterinary Technician (LVT), serves as the Director of Veterinary Nursing at HSVC, where her passion for animal care shines through in every aspect of her work.
-A proud native of the Pacific Northwest, she has been immersed in the veterinary field since 2016.
+Born and raised in the Pacific Northwest, Kelsie has been immersed in the veterinary field since 2016.
 Kelsie began her career as a receptionist, where she first discovered her love for helping animals and their families.
-Over the years, she progressed to the role of doctor’s assistant and eventually earned her Associate’s degree in Veterinary Technology to acquire her license.
+Over the years, she progressed to the role of doctor’s assistant and eventually earned her Associate’s degree in Veterinary Technology to acquire her licensure.

 Kelsie is deeply committed to advocating for the well-being of pets, understanding that they cannot communicate their needs themselves.
 As a Fear Free certified technician, she ensures a calm and positive experience for all animals under her care.
 Her philosophy revolves around creating an environment where pets feel safe and comfortable, which ultimately leads to more effective treatment and healing.
 She is constantly seeking to expand her knowledge to provide the best care possible.
 She loves teaching her peers and pet-parents, believing in having open and honest communication to better serve our patients.